All Episodes

 Well, guess what?

-In Houston, on the uh TV TV station KRIV, they went out, they found, actually, I guess um, what did they do?
+In Houston, on the TV station KRIV, they went out and they found, actually, I guess what did they do?

-They did actually the TV station played a replay of what happened on the radio.
+Actually, the TV stations played a replay of what happened on the radio.

-They went out, the bottom line is they that they they went and found the local leader of the Black Panthers, the new Black Panthers, To comment on this woman calling this program and me.
+They went out, the bottom line is they went and found the local leader of the Black Panthers, the new Black Panthers, to comment on this woman calling this program and me.

-So here, we've the the woman's call was a long call, and what we've done here, we have basically put this together as a a montage of her points ten days ago on this program.
+So here, the woman's call was a long call, and what we've done here, we have basically put this together as a montage of her points 10 days ago on this program.

 I have one major problem, and that's Barack Obama himself.

-And my problem being that as a black woman, I don't embarrass to be a black American.
+And my problem being that as a black woman, I am embarrassed to be a black American.

 That's the first black president.

-I don't care whether you're black, white, purple, green, blue, I don't care.
+I don't care whether you're black, white, purple, green, blue.

-When you look at where we were and how far we come, and you want and you got somebody in this position of power that is of African American descent.
+As a conjurer overall, when you look at where we were and how far we've come and you got somebody in this position of power that is of African-American descent, you don't expect Obama.

 This is not what you expect.